Meet the WCS Core Team

 - 2020: Rob introduces Hans Joergen to Inger-Mette.
 This has far-reaching consequences.
 They create the NGO “World Climate School” with base in Norway, and Inger-Mette´s international contacts start listening to our Teach-The-Teachers philosophy.
 The result of this is, that we start developing a Pakistani version in collaboration with SDG´s Academy Pakistan.
 Later we start working with a dedicated team in India as well.
 (For details about this, see the “What we do” page.
 Inger-Mette has deep connections to Africa, especially Zimbabwe, so we start working with them as well.

 - 2021: We continue our efforts from 2020.
 In addition we are being joined by new members in our team, (you will meet them all further down this page) and we are adding a new website to our web-presence, the website you are presently visiting: https://worldclimateschool.net.
-Late 2021 we have added Bangladesh to the list of projects, and projects in USA and Finland are being prepared
+In addition WCS teams in Kenya, Uganda and Nigeria are showing significant results.
+Late 2021 we have added Bangladesh to the list of projects, and late December a project in USA has been established.
+WCS Finland is being prepared.

 Dutch, born 1956, studied philosophy, former eco-tourism operator, Earth protector focusing on the Amazon forest.
 Living in Brazil.
 We will need to reinvent ourselves urgently to create a sustainable future for our offspring and all living creatures.
-We need to limit the damage to Nature and our beautiful living planet Earth, while birthing a new collective consciousness and an ecological civilizat
+We need to regenerate our beautiful living planet Earth, while birthing a new collective consciousness and an ecological civilization.
+We need in fact heal the future and create a save and miraculous space for all life that wants to be born on the great journey of evolution.
+With Love & Gratitude.

 Stenseth brings in forward the principles of agile- and experiential learning to schools and communities.
 With extended global outreach to different networks dedicated to sustainable development goals and a low carbon society, Stenseth brings a creative approach to build back better in the post COVID era.
 Stenseth is engaged in different ERASMUS+ projects in Europe, as well as online facilitator for the global fashion industry, with focus on the green shift and circular economy.
 Lives in Molde, Norway.